aleinei/merchentapp/README.md

 8- Save order in the application if server is offline - waiting

 9- change latitude to lat - longtiude to long - waiting

+11- ask for the location on sumbiting order ( Ask if default location or another one ) - waiting

 On the receipt please show customer name, Customer address, phone number, each or separate line with font size 12